Search Overlay

 The Government Budget 2018 introduced the Charities VAT Compensation Scheme.
-Under the scheme, schools as charities may be able to reclaim some element of their VAT costs arising in a calendar year based on the level of non-public funding they receive.
+Under the scheme, schools as charities may be able to reclaim some element of their VAT costs arising in 2025 based on the level of non-public funding they receive.
 Schools must exclude income and expenditure from canteens and tuck shops.
-A capped fund of €10 million is available for the scheme annually.
+The fund for the scheme will be capped at €10 million annually.
+The total amount of claims in each year may exceed the capped amount.
+If this happens, any refunds due will be paid to charities on a pro rata basis.

 The scheme operates on a cash basis: